 AgCl → Ag+ + Cl−

 The dissolving of silver chloride in water is difficult because Kc value of the reaction is small which indicates that the reversible reaction has an effective role, The high values of equilibrium constant indicate that the reaction proceeds almost to its end, this means that the forward reaction is the predominant reaction, as in the case of the reaction of chloride with hydrogen.

-The concentration of water, solid substances and precipitates should not appear in the equilibrium constant equation because their concentrations remain constant whatever their quantities, In general, the concentration of water or solvent is considered as a constant because it doesn’t significantly varied in the reaction, At the same temperature, value of Kc doesn’t change by changing the concentration of reactants and products.
+The concentration of water, solid substances and precipitates should not appear in the equilibrium constant equation because their concentrations remain constant whatever their quantities, In general, the concentration of water or solvent is considered as a constant because it doesn’t significantly vary in the reaction, At the same temperature, value of Kc doesn’t change by changing the concentration of reactants and products.

-The small values of equilibrium constant (Kc<1) mean that the reversible reaction has an effective role because the result of multiplication of products concentration is less than of reactants, The concentration of water solid substances and precipitates should not appear in the equilibrium constant equations because at equilibrium, the concentrations remain constant whatever their quantities are.
+The small values of equilibrium constant (Kc<1) mean that the reversible reaction has an effective role because the result of multiplication of products concentration is less than of reactants, the concentration of water solid substances and precipitates should not appear in the equilibrium constant equations because, at equilibrium, the concentrations remain constant whatever their quantities are.

 According to the following equation, H2 + Cl2 → 2 HCl, Kc = 4.4 × 1012, The dissociation of hydrogen chloride to its elements is very difficult because Kc value of the reaction is high which indicates that the forward reaction is the predominant reaction.

 Although the reaction of nitrogen gas with hydrogen gas is an exothermic reaction, the reaction does not start until the reactants are heated, until the molecules gain the activation energy required to start the reaction.